Judge Terminology

 - Cascading re-pair: When a result was reported incorrectly at a large tournament, and several matches need to be broken and those players paired with different players in the new round in order to fix it.
 Also just called a "cascade re-pair".

-- Comes into play: A synonym for "enters the battlefield", used by the sort of people who tell stories about having opened 18 Black Lotuses and trading them all away for a Juju Bubble.
+- Comes into play: A synonym for "enters the battlefield", used by the sort of people who tell stories about having opened 18 Black Lotuses back in the day and trading them all away for a Juju Bubble.

 - Coverage: 1) The tournament coverage, where some matches are streamed online with commentators.
 Often placed in a separate area and assigned a dedicated judge.
 2) Floor coverage, referring to the quantity of judges that are available to take calls from players relative to the number of calls that are occurring.
 For example, a head judge might tell a floor judge "our coverage looks pretty good, so you can go on break now".

-- Sent to Dairy Queen: A euphemism for disqualification.
+- Sent to Dairy Queen: A euphemism for disqualification, used by judges who are trying really hard to sound cool.

 - Deck check: When a judge pauses a match to take the players' decks and confirm they are legal.